Article Overview: Seward Alaska Fishing Charters

 Fish Species in Seward, Alaska

-If you’re planning Seward, Alaska fishing charters, you probably already know what kind of fish you’re after.
+If you’re planning on booking a Seward, Alaska fishing charter, you probably already know what kind of fish you’re after.
 But you might not know what all swims in the seas of Resurrection Bay.
 So by all means go after that trophy halibut, but don’t say we didn’t tell you there are plenty other fish in the sea.

 Most Seward Alaska fishing charters offer full day halibut or full day salmon fishing.
 But if you’re like me and you want options, most charters will offer combo packages for a few more dollars.
 You can catch anything from the prized Pacific salmon species, such as king, silver, and sockeye, to the mighty halibut, rockfish, and lingcod.